-Once the victim has been removed from the electrical
+Once the victim has been removed from

-ventilation is used.
+artificial ventilation is used.

-Sometimes victims electrical shock suffer cardiac arrest (heart stoppage) as well as
+Sometimes victims electrical shock suffer cardiac arrest (heart stoppage)

-suffered a cardiac arrest.
+and suffered a cardiac arrest.
 Because you most likely will be working in the field electricity, the risk electrical

 shock is higher than most other Navy occupations.
 You should, at your earliest opportunity, learn the technique